 The Salvation Army's mission is to meet basic human needs without discrimination and its ministry is motivated by the love of God.
 The Salvation Army's goal is to help individuals and families deal with the many challenges they face in their daily lives through social, educational, emotional, and spiritual development.
 Every program and service is designed to support and develop self-sufficiency and hope.In tandem with The Salvation Army's global mission, locally, the Greater Valley Corps' goal is to help those in need.
 As a result, individuals and families continue to benefit from the comprehensive emergency assistance program, including its Food Pantry, Bread and Pastry Program, and service programs, such as a Thanksgiving food distribution, and Back-to-School backpack distribution.
 Clothing and furniture vouchers along with rental and utility assistance are also provided through the comprehensive emergency assistance program.

 With the continued requests for services, due to this difficult economy, we strive to make available a wide array of food through our food pantry, along with diapers and toiletries.
 Additionally, we endeavor to make sure youth and adults from the Greater Valley have the essential appropriate winter apparel.
-Donations of these items are needed.
+Donations of the above items are needed.

 It also provides Back-to-School assistance, an overnight camp experience at Camp CONNRI, and a Holiday Assistance program.
 It is my pleasure to serve on the board of such a worthy organization.